Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Numerical Examples

-For the second example a flow through foam filter is considered as depicted in Figure \ref{fig:problem_creep_filter}\,(\subref{fig:Filter_sketch}).
-Such filters are used in casting processes to filter out unwanted constituents from the metal melt.
-The flow through melt acts like a volume force from a mechanical viewpoint.
-Details can be found in \cite{Lange2022_filter}.
-On the macro scale an axis symmetric model with linear, fully integrated Abaqus elements CAX4 at large deformations are used, whereby the contact between filter and coating is described by Coulomb friction with $\mu\!=\!0.3$.
-The loading is raised linearly in the first first second and then held constant for two hours as can be seen in Figure \ref{fig:problem_creep_filter}\,(\subref{fig:Filter_loading}). \\ The RVE and its mesh is taken from \cite{Lange2022_filter} (parameters: $k\!=\!0.75,\, \varrho_\mathrm{rel}\!=\!0.20$).
-The material behavior is represented through a hypo elastic creep model in strain hardening form.
-The Jaumann rate of the stress $\stackrel{\nabla}{\undertilde{\sigma}}$ reads
+For the second example, a flow-through ceramic filter is considered as depicted in Figure \ref{fig:problem_creep_filter}(\subref{fig:Filter_sketch}).
+Such open-cell foam structures are used in continuous casting processes to filter out unwanted constituents from the metal melt.
+The through-flowing melt acts as a volumetric body force, from a mechanical point of view.
+For more details see \citet{Lange2022_filter}.
+On the macroscale, an axisymmetric model with linear, fully-integrated Abaqus elements (CAX4) at large deformations are used.
+The contact between filter and coating is described by Coulomb friction, with a coefficient of $\mu\!=\!0.3$.
+The mechanical loading---in terms of a homogeneously distributed local pressure drop over time---is linearly increased within the first second and then held constant for two hours, as visualized in Figure \ref{fig:problem_creep_filter}(\subref{fig:Filter_loading}). \\ The RVE (with relative density $\varrho_\mathrm{rel}\!=\!0.20$ and strut form factor $k\!=\!0.75,\, \varrho_\mathrm{rel}\!=\!0.20$) and its mesh were taken from \citep{Lange2022_filter}.
+The material behavior is represented through a hypo-elastic creep model in strain hardening form.
+Here, the Jaumann rate of the Cauchy stress tensor is specifically given by

-The equations are discretized by means of the Euler implicit scheme.
-Globally the Update Lagrange method is applied by using the configuration of the last timestep as reference frame and evaluating the rate of deformation tensor $\undertilde{d}$ through the midpoint rule after Hughes and Winget \cite{HughesWinget1980}.
+The equations are discretized in time by means of the implicit Euler scheme and solved using the Newton-Raphson algorithm.
+Globally, the Updated Lagrangian method is applied by using the configuration of the last time step as reference and evaluating the rate of deformation tensor $\undertilde{d}$ through the midpoint rule after \citet{HughesWinget1980}.